codio-content/MySQL_Aggregation/.guides/content/GROUP-BY---HAVING-8115.md

 It is possible to create multiple filters in a single `SELECT` query by using both `WHERE` and `GROUP BY` - `HAVING` statements.

-Let's translate the following list into a `SELECT` statement:
+On the following page we will translate the following list into a `SELECT` statement:

 1. `JOIN` the `products.id`, `products.name` columns with the `reviews.stars` column
 2. _Alias_ the _average_ of the `reviews.stars` column `AS` `avg_stars`